Chomolungma/Embedded-Deep-Learning/docker.md

 ```

 <b>Q: How do I check the version of ubuntu & docker-engine?</b>
-<p>A:
+<br>A:
 ```
 $ cat /etc/issue
 $ sudo docker version
 ```

 <b>Q: How do I share files between docker container, docker host and windows PC?</b>
-<p>A: map container folder to host folder, read/write between win7 and host-folder using winscp
+<br>A: map container folder to host folder, read/write between win7 and host-folder using winscp
 ref https://winscp.net/eng/docs/guide_install

 <b>Q: How do I solve this error?</b>
-<p>Error: listen tcp 127.0.0.1:3476: bind: address already in use
+<br>Error: listen tcp 127.0.0.1:3476: bind: address already in use
 A:
 ```
 $ ps aux | grep nvidia-docker-plugin